tomfaulhaber/cl-format/README.markdown

 ### Current Status ###

-cl-format currently supports most of the functionality of Common Lisp's format function including iteration, conditionals, and rich options for displaying real and integer values.
-What isn't done yet is under active development and will be done soon (yes, even Roman numerals).
+cl-format currently supports almost all of the functionality of Common Lisp's format function including iteration, conditionals, and rich options for displaying real and integer values.

-If you have specific features you're anxious to use, contact me and I'll give them priority.

 If you find a bug in a directive that I say is supported, drop me a line with a chunk of code that exhibits the bug and the version of